Grocery Shopping Tips During The COVID-19 Pandemic5 min read

 9. Practice proper social distancing outside

-This is why experts recommend social distancing.
+This is why experts recommend social distancing inside and outside the supermarket.
 Part of the social distancing guidelines is that you want to create a radius big enough where respiratory droplets cannot reach you.

 10. Avoid touching surfaces

 Now this is pretty self-explanatory.
 But if you canâ€™t help but try to feel fruits or the cold metal handrails, hereâ€™s a nifty tip: Put your hands in your pockets and only take them out when you need to carry something.
 And if you touch something, use your alcohol spray as soon as possible.